-The correct solution to the problem is broadcasted to the other miners and it can be accepted only if all the transactions in the block are valid according to the preexisting record on the blockchain.
-On the other hand, the fraudulent miners don’t send the correct answer to the rest of the participants to the network, and by doing this they form a second version of the blockchain which is used entirely by the fraudulent miner.
+The correct solution to the problem is broadcasted to the other miners, and it can be accepted only if all the transactions in the block are valid according to the preexisting record on the blockchain.
+On the other hand, the fraudulent miners don’t send the correct answer to the rest of the participants in the network, and by doing this, they form a second version of the blockchain which is used entirely by the fraudulent miner.

 A Few Words Before You Go…

-In our guide, we’ve briefly captured the essence of the Bitcoin blockchain, its main components, and features, in order to make it easy for you to understand the basics of Bitcoin mining.
-Hopefully, we’ve achieved in presenting to you the three most common (and complex!) math problems in Bitcoin mining, as plainly as we could.
-This way, you can see the complexity and seriousness of the mining job and understand the miners’ role in keeping the Bitcoin network as secure as possible.
+In our guide, we’ve briefly captured the essence of the Bitcoin blockchain, its main components, and features in order to make it easy for you to understand the basics of Bitcoin mining.
+Hopefully, we’ve achieved in presenting to you the three most common (and complex!) crypto math problems in Bitcoin mining as plainly as we could.
+This way, you can see the complexity and seriousness of the mining job and understand the role of miners in blockchain.